catarinarodriguesv/DiceGame/README.md

 Get ready for an exciting gaming experience!
 Follow these steps to set up and run the text-based dice game project on your computer.

 ### Prerequisites
-- Python 3.x installed on your system.
+- Python 3 or superior installed on your system.
 - Terminal.

 ### Installation and configuration